dino3616/juniper-book/docs/content/servers/iron.md

 # Integrating with Iron

 [Iron] is a library that's been around for a while in the Rust sphere but lately hasn't seen much of development.
 Nevertheless, it's still a solid library with a familiar request/response/middleware architecture that works on Rust's stable channel.

 Juniper's Iron integration is contained in the `juniper_iron` crate:

-!FILENAME Cargo.toml

 ```toml
 [dependencies]